Frequently Asked Questions

 How do I apply for financial aid?

-For the 2013-2014 academic year: Fill out a 2013-2014 CSS PROFILE and the FAFSA.
-You can apply online http://www.fafsa.ed.gov/ and http://profileonline.collegeboard.com/index.jsp.
-We also require a copy of parents' and student's 2012 federal income tax returns, all pages and W-2 forms.
+For the 2014-2015 academic year: Fill out a 2014-2015 Free Application for Federal Student Aid (FAFSA).
+You can apply online at http://www.fafsa.ed.gov/.
+We may also require a copy of parents' and student's 2013 federal income tax return transcript, all pages and W-2 forms.
+If we require this additional information, we will notify you.
 For more information visit the Apply for Aid page.

 How long does the process take?

 Normally, about 2 to 4 weeks.
 You should apply as early as possible.
-The PROFILE is available October 1; the FAFSA may be filed after January 1.
+The FAFSA may be filed after January 1.

 I'm not going to qualify for need-based aid.
 Should I still fill out the FAFSA?

 If you are not sure whether you qualify, it’s best to file.
 Financial aid includes grants, scholarships, work, and loans.
 You may not qualify for need-based grants, but student loans are always obtainable and the forms are necessary for government loans.

 What is merit aid?
 How do I know if I am eligible?

 All students entering as freshmen are eligible for merit scholarships regardless of their family income.
 Merit scholarships are awarded based on academic promise, as shown through your high school record, application essays, and other criteria including test scores.
 A separate application is not required for merit aid.
 St. John’s offers several types of merit scholarships with varying award amounts.

 What is a Student Aid Report, and what should I do with it?